-What that means on a super high level is, you have on the federal publicly funded workforce side, the dollars that come from the feds to the state, than the local board that essentially has service providers that execute on the training services, now they're able to leverage in demand occupations list from the various sectors, based on both the quantitative and the qualitative data that you all provide to produce this, now we can then go back and say hey, how are you to align your training programs, to align with these in-demand occupations or credentials that we see are in the industries?
-A few other just quick things, but on the sector council side, and then the industries.
-For example, when it comes to grants, new skills for youth regarding the work around the new skills for youth, that they, \$2 million grant that was received by the department of education.
+What that means on a super high level is, you have on the federal publicly funded workforce side, the dollars that come from the feds to the state than the local board that essentially has service providers that execute on the training services, now they're able to leverage in-demand occupations list from the various sectors, based on both the quantitative and the qualitative data that you all provide to produce this, now we can then go back and say hey, how are you to align your training programs, to align with these in-demand occupations or credentials that we see are in the industries?
+A few other quick things, but on the sector council side, and then the in-demand occupations, the work that you are doing is leveraging in STEM application, in the STEM grant applications.
+For example, when it comes to grants, new skills for youth regarding the work around the new skills for youth, that \$2 million grant that was received by the department of education.
 When we are creating and thinking about education training how does it align with the labor market data?
-The work of the sector council is leverage through that kind of work as well.
+The work of the sector council is leverage through that kind of work.